kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/202006 answers.md

 ```python
 x = 2 + 2.3
 ```
-x ends up being a float, even tho an int and float is used, but to capture the entire result x has to be a float
+x ends up being a float, even tho an int and float is used, to capture the entire result x has to be a float

 Implicit type casting